 Normal State: The condition that the NYS Power System is in when the Transmission Facilities Under ISO Operational Control are operated within the parameters listed for Normal State in the Reliability Rules.
 These parameters include, but are not limited to, thermal, voltage, stability, frequency, operating reserve and Pool Control Error limitations.

-Normal Upper Operating Limit (UOLn): The upper operating limit that a Generator, except for the Generator of a BTM:NG Resource, indicates it expects to be able to reach, or the upper operating limit a BTM:NG Resource indicates it expects to be able to inject into the grid after serving its Host Load and subject to its Injection Limit, or the maximum amount of demand that a Demand Side Resource expects to be able to reduce, during normal conditions.
+Normal Upper Operating Limit (UOLn): The upper operating limit that a Generator or Aggregation, except for the Generator of a BTM:NG Resource, indicates it expects to be able to reach, or the upper operating limit a BTM:NG Resource indicates it expects to be able to inject into the grid after serving its Host Load and subject to its Injection Limit, during normal conditions.
 Each Resource will specify its UOLn in its Bids which shall be reduced when the Resource requests that the ISO derate its Capacity or the ISO derates the Resource’s Capacity.
 A Normal Upper Operating Limit may be submitted as a function depending on one or more variables, such as temperature or pondage levels, in which case the Normal Upper Operating Limit applicable at any time shall be determined by reference to that schedule.
-Bids for Self-Managed Energy Storage Resources may include a negative UOLN when the Resource bids to withdraw Energy from the grid.
+Bids for Self-Managed Energy Storage Resources or Aggregations containing Energy Storage Resources may include a negative UOLN when the Resource bids to withdraw Energy from the grid.
 The UOLN for ISO-Managed Energy Storage Resources shall not be lower than 0 MW.

 Northport-Norwalk Scheduled Line: A transmission facility that originates at the Northport substation in New York and interconnects the NYCA to the ISO New England Control Area at the Norwalk Harbor substation in Connecticut.